 Stanley Kubrick's relentless adaptation of the Anthony Burgess novel depicts a brutal world of violence and nihilism that continues to shock audiences nearly a half century after its release.
 Following an ultra-violent gang led by narrator Alex (Malcolm McDowell), the film sets scenes of barbarism against classical music, one of Alex's passions, and Kubrick's mastery of style makes it a compelling commentary not just on violence, but on the methods humans devise to curb it.
 Critics raised issues over whether the film glorifies the violence it so readily depicts -- especially after a series of crimes were dubbed "copycat" acts based on the movie -- but those who see glorification in this adaptation might want to look a little harder.

 If you think domestic surveillance is spooky, imagine how it feels for the guy on the other end of the microphone.
 Starring Gene Hackman in his prime, Francis Ford Coppola's subdued thriller builds paranoia out of an overheard conversation and the lengths to which one private investigator goes to uncover its meaning.
 Hackman’s Harry Caul can only get so close to his subjects, and Coppola plays by similar rules, making sound as essential to the viewing experience as picture.
 Wildly influential, this one will have you looking over your shoulder for days.

-8. The Firm
+The Firm (1993)

 The '90s were a golden era of sleek, movie-star-packed legal thrillers, and they don't get much better than director Sydney Pollack's The Firm.
 This John Grisham adaptation has a little bit of everything -- tax paperwork, sneering mobsters, and Garey Busey, for starters -- but there's one reason to watch this movie: the weirdness of Tom Cruise.
 He does a backflip in this movie.
 What else do you need to know?